Lake Powell Data

 The Colorado River Abundance Act: Long-Term Insurance

-Building new water is the Southwest's best long-run play — but it takes 15-20 years to come online, so it can't rescue the near term.
+Building new water is the Southwest's best long-run play.
+But it takes 15 to 20 years to come into service.
+So it cannot rescue the near term.

 10 min read